ShiroHusin/Entropy_Simulation/README.md

 2. An image is a 2 dimensional grid stacked 3 times, take one of these stacks.

-3. To reduce computational demand, alter the range from 0-255 to 0-N where $0 \leq N \leq 32$.
+3. To reduce computational demand, alter the range from 0-255 to 0-N where $0 \leq N \leq 32$ and the dimensions to a reasonable amount maybe 500x900 max.

 4. Apply a Cellular automata rule iteratively for K epochs.
    - Indentify all the non zero cells and randomize their locations